29 Apr 2024

 Little will have changed if you were to do the same trip today, remarkably the railway still operates, and there are numerous places to stay on the route.
 Like them you would find yourself unable to stay in a room at the Dun Bull Inn or Riggindale Farm either as both places, along with the whole of the village of Mardale Green are now under the waters of Haweswater reservoir.

-Finally Photo 4 together with a digital photo of the same scene in 2024.
+Finally Photo 4 together with a digital photo of the same scene in 2024, use the slider to compare.